FRA Legislation & Regulations

-To assist Federal agencies in effectively implementing the environmental policy and "action forcing" provisions of NEPA, the Council on Environmental Quality (CEQ) issued Regulations for Implementing the Procedural Provisions of NEPA (40 CFR Parts 1500–1508).
+To assist Federal agencies in effectively implementing the environmental policy and "action forcing" provisions of NEPA, the Council on Environmental Quality (CEQ) issued Regulations for Implementing the Procedural Provisions of NEPA.
+These regulations were last amended on September 21, 2022 (40 CFR Parts 1500–1508).
 In 1980, CEQ issued the guidance document Forty Questions and Answers on the CEQ Regulations.
 Since that time, CEQ has published additional NEPA process guidance and information covering a variety of issues.

 To address the NEPA responsibilities established by CEQ, FRA in partnership with the Federal Transit Administration (FTA) and the Federal Highway Administration (FHWA) issued updates to the regulation Environmental Impact and Related Procedures 23 CFR Parts 771 and 774 in October 2018, effective on November 28, 2018.